 Issued memberships

 This page is for day-to-day work with memberships that have already been sold.
-Here you can see which client the membership belongs to, how much it has been used, whether it is active, and in which sales it has been used.
+Here you can see who owns the membership, how much it has been used, whether it is active, whether it is shared with other clients, and where it has been used - in sales and in check-ins.

 Where to open it